kwaiman/API_ACS_data_request/README.md

 A Jupyter Notebook to pull the data for American Community Survey

 ## Description of the project
-This project allows user to pull the data on the male population grouped by race and age in the Chicago Metropolitan Area from American Community Survey (ACS) by the US Census Bureau.
-Users can input the year of the ACS they desire and get the data accordingly.
+This project allows user to pull the data on the male population grouped by race and age in American cities from American Community Survey (ACS) by the US Census Bureau.
+Users can input the year and the city of the ACS they desire and get the data accordingly.

 ## 1. Create a virtual environment